ken-ux/blog-frontend/README.md

 Refer to [blog-api](https://github.com/ken-ux/blog-api) for the backend and [blog-admin](https://github.com/ken-ux/blog-admin) for the administrative interface!

+Live version of this website can be found here: https://blog-frontend-ken.netlify.app/

 ## Lessons Learned

 - Testing locally with backend before running API requests through a production server.